A basket of fresh picked French lavender

 What are the variable French indefinite adjectives?

-Most of the French indefinite adjectives are variable, meaning they have to agree in either gender (with singular nouns) or in gender and number (with plural nouns).
+Most of the French indefinite adjectives are variable, meaning they have to in either (with singular nouns) or in gender and (with plural nouns).
 The French indefinite adjective aucun(e)(none, not any) is always followed by a singular noun, so it only agrees in gender.
 Let’s take a look:

 • Aucun / aucune(none, not any) expresses a quantity of zero.
 It is always singular, but will agree with the gender of the noun: aucun for a masculine noun and aucune for a feminine noun.